Melissa Villaseñor Says Decision to Leave ‘SNL’ Was “About My Mental Health”

 - Share this article on Tumblr

-While stopping by the Last Laugh podcast, the comedian spoke about her new self-help workbook Whoops … I’m Awesome, what’s behind her impressions, her time on SNL and, ultimately, her decision to leave the NBC show.
-She told the podcast host, Daily Beast senior writer Matt Wilstein, that it was her decision to leave and one she had mulled over the summer before the Emmy-winning sketch show’s 48th season kicked off.
+While stopping by the Last Laugh podcast, the comedian spoke about her new self-help workbook Whoops … I’m Awesome, what’s behind her impressions, her time on SNL and, ultimately, her decision to leave.
+She told the podcast host, Daily Beast senior writer Matt Wilstein, that it was her decision to leave and one she had mulled over the summer before the Emmy-winning NBC sketch show’s 48th season kicked off.

 Related Stories